 - Be a Gardening Master with the help of our superior and complete Drip Irrigation Kit: 10 Drip Irrigation Emitters Vortex + 20 Drip Emitters Spray + 50ft flexible & durable 5/16 irrigation tubing + 50ft 1/4 inch Drip Irrigation Tubing + 12 tubing coupler + 5 ¼ Tubing Tee Splitter + Tubing End Plugs + Water Connector + 1 x Complete Instructions Guide Hard Copy + 2 Grow your Own Vegetables & Fruits Guide full with pieces of advice and practical tips Digital Format.

-- Cut down your water bill - Minimize the amount of water loss by watering the roots of the plants with the garden drip irrigation system.
-Adjust the drip emitters 1/4 by rotating the cap and give your thirsty plants the amount of water they need.
-Our irigation system can be used for raised garden bed, as garden watering system for healthy vegetables, automatic watering system for potted plants, drip system for fruit trees, or as patio irrigation kit.
-Enjoy healthier plants with less cost and work
+- Cut down the water bill - Minimize the amount of water loss by watering the roots of the plants with sprinkler drip system heads.
+Adjust the water spray by rotating the cap and give your plants the amount of water they need.
+Use our drip irrigation stake emitters as irrigation drip sprayer for potted plants, garden water dripper for vegetables, flower bed sprinkler for elegant roses, drip bubbler for fruit trees, or drip sprayers for the lawn.
+Enjoy healthier plants with less cost and work.

 - Make your own garden irrigation system kit easier than ever: run a 3/4 connection from your water source to the watering area.
-Use the 5/16 drip irrigation tubing as the mainline.
-Branch off with the 1/4 drip irrigation tubing and connect the drip irrigation emitters.
-Stick the dripper stake into the soil, adjust the desired irrigation spray width and feed your plant with your own drip irrigation system.
-Designed to work with between 20 and 45 PSI and a maximum output of 60 gallons/hour/emitter.
+Use the 5/16 irrigation tubing as the mainline.
+Branch off with the 1/4 drip irrigation tubing and connect a maximum of 30 drip irrigation emitters.
+Stick the dripper stake into the soil, adjust the desired irrigation spray, and feed your plants with your own drip irrigation system.
+Designed to work with between 20 - 45 PSI and a maximum output of 60 gallons/hour/emitter

 Growing vegetables is advisable as a means of survival when living off the grid.
 Knowing the variety to grow is also crucial to ensure the best yields.